AkaruDev/nuxt-3-templates/README.md

 ## TODO
-[ ] - CorgiCanvas.vue that has props for loading and using different resources in props ? resources, transform, scene background color or transparent
-[ ] - Add composable for tick useTick()
+[ ] - Add observer to not render if canvas element is not visible [ ] - Add composable for tick useTick()
 [ ] - Planes that match HTML content position
 [ ] - Pixel to 3d size utils